Voyageurs National Park

-Voyageurs National Park is an American national park in northern Minnesota near the city of International Falls established in 1975.
+Voyageurs National Park is a national park of the United States in northern Minnesota established in 1975.
+It is located near the city of International Falls.
 The park's name commemorates the voyageurs—French-Canadian fur traders who were the first European settlers to frequently travel through the area.
 Notable for its outstanding water resources, the park is popular with canoeists, kayakers, other boaters, and fishermen.
 The Kabetogama Peninsula, which lies entirely within the park and makes up most of its land area, is accessible only by boat.
 To the east of the park lies the Boundary Waters Canoe Area Wilderness.

 The park has several boat ramps and visitor centers on its periphery, though the main body of the park is only accessible by boat or, in the winter, by snowmobile, ski, or snowshoe.
 In 2018, the park hosted 239,656 visitors.

 Geology

 Voyageurs National Park is located on the Canadian Shield, with the rocks averaging between 1 and 3 billion years old.
 These are some of the oldest rocks on the North American continent.
 Formed during the early ages of the earth formation, the rocks of the park were compressed, and folded under tremendous pressure.
 Then molten flows of lava intruded through the layers creating a mosaic of various gneiss and granites.
 Over time, additional layers of sedimentary rocks developed on top, to be stripped away by the continental glaciers of the Wisconsin Glacial epoch and earlier.

 Most of the rocks in the park belong to the Archeon Quetico Subprovince, of the Superior Physiographic province, associated with the Kenoran Orogeny.
 These consist of schists and gneisses in the west and central portion of the park, and granitic rocks of the Vermillion Granitic Complex (2.69 to 2.64 Ga) in the east and southeast.
 The Kabetogama-Kenora dike swarm (2.2. to 2.1 Ga) follows a northwesterly trending Precambrian fault system.
 The northwest corner of the park contains metamorphosed rocks of the Wabigoon subprovince, which form a northeast trending greenstone belt.
 A lateral strike-slip fault separates the two subprovinces, referred to as the Rainy Lake-Seine River fault zone.
 It is this northwest area of the park, on the Kabetogama peninsula, which saw a gold rush from 1893 to 1898.
 The Little American Mine, on Little American Island, is one of 13 abandoned mines within park boundaries.
 Terminal moraines are found in the southern portion of the park, while the northern portion contains glacially scoured lake basins, but accumulations of glacial outwash and glacial till less than 100 feet is the norm.
 Lake Agassiz deposits are evident within the park, while glacial striations and glacial erratics are common.